 Students are expected at all times to maintain a safe environment for themselves as well as others.
 Violence or the threat of violence will result in immediate action by the school, including notification of appropriate law enforcement agencies.
 Threats involving or possession of weapons or dangerous substances—including, but not limited to any firearm, knife, other weapon, fireworks or other dangerous item or substance— whether on or near campus or at or near any school-related function or event, will subject the student to disciplinary action, up to and including immediate dismissal.
 Similar consequences will apply to any student who aids or facilitates another student’s acquisition or possession of weapons or dangerous substances.

 During the school year, a wide range of visitors will come to campus.
-Student visitors who will be spending a day at the school should be introduced to the acting director of student life.
+Student visitors who will be spending a day at the school should be introduced to the dean of students.
 Student hosts should obtain permission from their teachers prior to bringing their visitors to class.
-When student houses are open, visitors should be introduced to the house parent on duty.
+When student houses are open, visitors should be introduced to the house faculty on duty.
 Whenever visitors are here, they are subject to the rules that apply to Concord Academy students.

-Visitors from outside Concord Academy are not permitted on campus after dinner on Sunday through Thursday, unless explicit permission is granted by the acting director of student life or the administrator on duty.
+Visitors from outside Concord Academy are not permitted on campus after dinner on Sunday through Thursday, unless explicit permission is granted by the dean of students or the administrator on duty.

 Other visitors to campus may include friends of the faculty, administration, or staff; prospective students and their parents; trustees; and distinguished leaders in the arts, sciences, or humanities.
 It is expected that Concord Academy students will make every effort to be hospitable to these visitors and to treat them courteously and cordially.

-Swimming is permitted in the Concord Academy pool only when it is staffed by lifeguards, as arranged by the acting director of student life, the director of operations, or the administrator on duty.
+Swimming is permitted in the Concord Academy pool only when it is staffed by lifeguards, as arranged by the dean of students, the director of operations, or the administrator on duty.
 No swimming is permitted in the Sudbury River.
 Canoes must be signed out, and students must be accompanied by an adult.
 The administrator on duty must be notified prior to departure and upon return.
 Sensible respect for safety on the water must be regularly demonstrated by students who wish to canoe or kayak, and life jackets must be worn at all times.